raquo/Laminar/notes/Testing.md

 - Cross-compiles to **Scala 2.13**: use `mods: _*` (NOT `mods*`) for vararg splices.
 The `x: _*` deprecation warning under Scala 3 is expected and intentional.
 Do **not** run the Scala 2 suite.
 - Scaladoc comments on the test suite class itself should be short, and should explain the intent and scope of the tests at a high level, they should not duplicate the comments you add for individual tests.
 - Comments beginning with `--` must be **single-line** only (`// -- section --` is fine; no multi-line `--` comment blocks).
+- When asserting a sequence of e.g. events, put each event on a new line.
+- Sparingly, feel free to add very short (a few words max) comments next to some of those events explaining what they are, if/when this context is needed.

 ## Running